Brian Dooreck MD

 What causes IBS?

 The exact cause of IBS is unknown.
-However, IBS can be triggered or caused by a disturbance in the way that the gut, brain, and nervous systems interact and communicate with each other.
+However, IBS can be triggered or caused by a disturbance in how the gut, brain, and nervous systems interact and communicate.

 Potential triggers of IBS can be...